steakandbake/ada/_posts/2020-07-28-HowToStakeDaedalus.md

 * You can check the progress of your rewards every epoch or 5 days.
 * Rewards multiply with the power of compounding.
 * If you add more ADA to your account, the new ADA is automatically delegated.
 No need to re-delegate!
+* A minimum of 10 ADA is required to start a delegation.

 ------------